 Those who stand firm for righteous principles are stronger than they may realize, are often respected by others, and may influence others for good.
 Elder Richard G. Scott taught the following concerning peer pressure:

 “The more obedient you are, the more you stand for true principles, the more the Lord can help you overcome temptation.
 You can also help others because they will feel your strength.
 Let them know about your standards by consistently living them.
 Answer questions about your principles when you are asked, but avoid being preachy.
 I know from personal experience that works.

 “No one intends to make serious mistakes.
 They come when you compromise your standards to be more accepted by others.
 You be the strong one.
 You be the leader.
 Choose good friends and resist peer pressure together” (“Making the Right Choices,” General Conference, October 1994).

-“Choosing God No Matter Who You Are,” Mormon Channel
+“Choosing God No Matter Who You Are,” Latter-day Saints Channel

 “Viewpoint: Be Not Ashamed,” Church News

 “Peer Pressure,” Lesson Helps for Teaching Children

 “Dealing with Bullying and Peer Pressure—Part 1,” Gospel Solutions for Families, episode 75